Oleg Romantsev: Russia

 Drawn in Group 4 for qualification for the 2000 European Championship in a group containing Andorra, Armenia, France, Iceland and Ukraine, Russia lost their first three games - a sequence of results that outraged the Russian Football Union and led to the sacking of Anatoliy Byshovets.
 Despite his initial reluctance ("I cannot achieve anything in our football environment"), Romantsev was eventually talked around and re-appointed as national team manager.
 He oversaw a major turnaround in form with Russia winning their next six games on the bounce, the most impressive result being a 3–2 victory over France in Paris.
-Heading into the final game, against Ukraine, a win would have seen Russia qualify outright, extraordinarily, as group winners however a late mistake by goalkeeper Alexandr Filimonov meant the game finished 1–1 despite Russia having taken the lead.
+Heading into the final game, against Ukraine, a win would have seen Russia qualify outright as group winners.
+However, a late mistake by goalkeeper Alexandr Filimonov meant the game finished 1–1 despite Russia having taken the lead.
 They would not be competing in the European Championship in Belgium and The Netherlands.
 The nature of the defeat struck Romantsev particularly hard.
 So much so that when mention of the game came up during a 2014 TV show with Romanstev as a participant, he remarked, "Please don't remind me of the most terrible moments of my life.
 I am trying to forget them.
 None of us wanted to live after that game against Ukraine.
 We felt like it would have been better to shoot ourselves or at least to quit football forever.
 I don't remember what exactly happened afterwards, it's all in a fog.
 That was cruel and undeserved after all we had achieved, as if we had run a marathon and then dropped dead."